joelthomastr/tokipona/pana-sona-ale_en.md

 In Toki Pona this is important knowledge.
 When a person does not know this important knowledge he can mess up.
 This is important knowledge because of what?
 One word of a parent language is like a small container of knowledge things.
 The quantity of these knowledge things is small.
 But in Toki Pona one word is like a big container of knowledge things.
 The quantity of these knowledge things is many.

 In parent languages the first person can say little.
-The second person can know the essence of his speech.
+The second person can know the essence of their speech.
 But in Toki Pona the first person must say much.
-If the first person says little, the second person cannot know the essence of his speech.
+If the first person says little, the second person cannot know the essence of their speech.

 [head of this page](#lawa)